Teegarden's Star c

-Teegarden's Star c (also known as Teegarden c) is a candidate exoplanet found orbiting in the habitable zone of Teegarden's Star, an M-type red dwarf star around 12 light years away from the Solar System.
-It orbits in a conservative habitable zone around its star.
-It is fourth closest potentially habitable exoplanet as of July 2019.
+Teegarden's Star c (also known as Teegarden c) is an exoplanet found orbiting in the habitable zone of Teegarden's Star, an M-type red dwarf star 12.5 light years away from the Solar System.
+It orbits in the conservative habitable zone around its star.
+Along with Teegarden's Star b, it is among the closest known potentially habitable exoplanets.

-Discovery

 It was discovered in June 2019.

 Characteristics

-Teegarden's Star c is the outermost known planet of the system.
-It has an orbital period of 11.4 days.
+Teegarden's Star c has an orbital period of 11.4 days.
 The minimum mass of the planet is one Earth mass, and its radius is probably Earth-like, suggesting an Earth-like composition, with an iron core and rocky crust.
 Teegarden's Star c could potentially have an ocean of water on its surface, or ice because of temperatures.